kjhealy/workflow-paper/workflow-apps.md

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua [@fourcade13classsituat].
 ```

 The bit at the top is YAML metadata, which pandoc understands.
 The HTML and latex templates [in the pandoc-templates repository](https://github.com/kjhealy/pandoc-templates/tree/master/templates) are set up to use this metadata properly.
 Pandoc will take care of the citations directly.
 There is more than one way to have pandoc manage citations, but here we just use the most self-contained route.
 (The `bibliography` line is not needed by pandoc at all: it is a hack to allow RefTeX to easily insert citations in the document while editing in Emacs.)

 Simple documents can be contained in a single `.md` file.
 Documents including data analysis start life as `.Rmd` files which are then knitted into `.md` files and converted to PDF or HTML.
 I use a [Makefile](http://kbroman.org/minimal_make/) to control this process.
 Make is a command-line tool that manages the production of a file (the _target_) that has a number of _prerequisites_.
 In this case, the PDF or HTML file is the target, and the various figures and data tables are the prerequisites---if the code that produces them changes, the final document will change too. `Make` starts from the final document and works backwards along the chain of prerequisites, re-compiling or re-creating them as needed.
 It's a powerful tool.
 The [Makefile](https://github.com/kjhealy/pandoc-templates/blob/master/examples/Makefile) in the examples directory will convert any markdown files in the working directory to HTML, .tex, and PDF output.
 Just type `make` at the terminal to have it do everyhing, or e.g. `make html` to just produce the HTML file but not a PDF.
-If things go as they should, the HTML output from the example will look like Figure @fig:pandoc-html.
+If things go as they should, the HTML output from the example will look like @fig:pandoc-html.

 ![HTML Output sample](figures/pandoc-template-html-output-sample.png){#fig:pandoc-html}